phoenix-rtos/phoenix-rtos-doc/quickstart/armv7m7-imxrt106x.md

 ## Connecting the board

 - Firstly make sure, that the J1 jumper is in 3-4 position, so that the power will be supplied from `USB OTG` port.
+This is the simplest way, but the good practice is using an usb hub.
+You can provide power using AC adapter and DC connector too (1-2 jumper position).

 - To provide a power supply for the board and make flashing possible, you should connect usb to micro usb cable between your host pc and `USB OTG` (`J9`) of the development board.
 Do it first.